edgedb/edgedb/docs/datamodel/aliases.rst

 **Other arbitrary expressions**

-Aliases can correspond to an arbitrary EdgeQL expression, including entire queries.
+Aliases can correspond to any arbitrary EdgeQL expression, including entire queries.

 .. code-block:: sdl